 The Research Institute for Studies in Education (RISE), a unit of the School of Education, was formed in 1974 to conduct comprehensive, integrated research and evaluation studies that enhance PK-20 education locally, nationally, and globally.
 RISE operates as a self-supporting, nonprofit organization housed within Iowa State University, a public, research-intensive, land-grant institution.
 RISE promotes the integration of evaluation, research, and policy through partnerships with schools, colleges and universities, federal and state education agencies, and private agencies and foundations.

-Science Bound is Iowa State University’s premier pre-college through college program to empower Iowa students of color to pursue degrees and careers in ASTEM (agriculture, science technology, engineering and mathematics) fields and education.
-We engage middle and high school students from Osceola, Des Moines, Denison, and Marshalltown, Iowa.
-Students begin the nine-year program during the summer before eighth grade and continue through to college graduation
+Science Bound is Iowa State University’s pre-college through college program to increase the number of racially and ethnically minoritized Iowa youth who pursue degrees and careers in the fields of agriculture, science, technology, engineering, and mathematics (ASTEM), as well as education.
+We engage middle and high school students from Denison, Des Moines, Marshalltown, and Osceola (Clarke County), Iowa.
+Students begin the nine-year program during the summer before eighth grade and continue through to college graduation.

 Small Talk Story County